ALANZION/ODD2023-WT-Ex-10-BOOTSTRAP/README.md

 ## RESULT :
-This code creates a basic email login form in Bootstrap with validation functionv
+This code creates a basic email login form in Bootstrap with validation function.